 As an example, over the years you may have:

-- changed your caravan – you may have sold it or spent money refurbishing it;
+- changed your caravan – you may have sold it and bought another or spent money refurbishing it;

 - changed how and where you use your caravan;